 Tuition & Fees

 When you choose Chatham University for your graduate studies, you'll not only be investing in more education, you'll be investing in your future.
-The Falk School of Sustainability gives you the opportunity to enhance your current professional standing or launch a new career, all within a unique and supportive learning environment.
+The Falk School of Sustainability & Environment gives you the opportunity to enhance your current professional standing or launch a new career, all within a unique and supportive learning environment.

 Cost for a graduate degree consists of program tuition, which varies by program and full- or part-time enrollment status, as well as any applicable University and degree-specific fees.